Which company has the cheapest car insurance in Maryland for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in Maryland?
+Who is considered a high-risk driver in Maryland?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in Maryland with a DUI
+What company offers the cheapest car insurance in Maryland after a DUI?

 While many insurers offer coverage after a DUI, GEICO has the lowest rate at $1,547 a year.